Ireland Travel Guide

 The main airports in Ireland are Dublin Airport and Shannon Airport, and Cork Airport.
 The busiest by far is Dublin Airport.
 Dublin Airport has a number of international flights.
 Shannon Airport has a lot of American connecting flights.

 Cork Airport only deals with domestic flights and European flights.
-Dublin and Shannon have US Emigration Pre Clearance which is a very handy service travelling to and from America.
+Dublin and Shannon and Dublin have US Emigration Pre Clearance which is a very handy service travelling to and from America, this service saves a lot of time and hassle.

 Tipping in Ireland